pbrandiezs/udacity-fullstack-project-item-catalog/vagrant/catalog/README.md

 * python models.py
 * python create_planes.py
 * ctrl-d to exit from Vagrant
+## Certificate generation
+* It should not be necessary to generate new certificates if the existing ones included on github are used, however follow these steps if required:
+* cd to the vagrant directory
+* Connect to the VM: **vagrant ssh**
+* cd to the VM's vagrant directory: **cd /vagrant/catalog**
+* openssl genrsa 1024 > ssl.key
+* openssl req -new -x509 -nodes -sha1 -days 365 -key ssl.key > ssl.cert
+* (Tested with the below values)
+* For Country Code: US
+* For State: Nevada
+* For Locality Name: Las Vegas
+* Organization Name: Aces High Aviation
+* Organizatin Unit Name: .
+* Common Name: .
+* Email Address: pbrandiezs@gmail.com
 ## Usage
 The main program can be run with python application.py
 * cd to the vagrant directory